-The Colonoscopy Clinical Care Standard will be piloted in two public hospitals, a private hospital and a day procedure unit from May to August in 2019.
-The pilot sites will be based in Victoria, NSW and Queensland.
+The Colonoscopy Clinical Care Standard is being piloted in the Alfred, Werribee Mercy Hospital, Brisbane Private Hospital and Liverpool Day Surgery from May to August in 2019.
 The pilot sites will conduct a simulated accreditation against the NSQHS Standards to assess feasibility of the standard.

 Each of the pilot sites will: